swapnil21020/Superstore-Sales-Analysis/README.md

 # Superstore-Sales-Analysis

+OBJECTIVE :-

+To contribute to the Success of a Bussiness By Utillizung the data Analysis Techniques, Specially Focusing on the time Series analysis, To Provide Valuable Insights and accurate sales Forecasting.

 DESCRIPTION :-

 * DASHBOARD CREATION :- Identify KPI's, design and intuitive and visually appealing dashboard, and interactive visualization and filtering capabilities to allow users to explore the data at various level of granularity.